 While some CDP features exist in other marketing technology, like automation software, the value of the solution comes from the productization of those features.

 In a confusing martech landscape, it’s important to level set your organization.
 So, start with the basics about the customer data platform.

 Consider the primary questions about customer data platforms you had when you initially researched them.
 These are likely the same ones your management team will ask:

-- Who owns the CDP day-to-day and needs to be involved in implementation and maintenance?
+- Who owns the CDP day-to-day and is involved in implementation and maintenance?